Particular/docs.particular.net/nservicebus/outbox/index.md

 Note: Messages dispatched to the transport as part of the Outbox dispatch stage will not be batched and each message is sent in isolation.

-Note: Messages sent with [immediate dispatch](/nservicebus/messaging/send-a-message.md#dispatching-a-message-immediately) will be sent immidiately and won't be handled by the outbox.
+Note: Messages sent with [immediate dispatch](/nservicebus/messaging/send-a-message.md#dispatching-a-message-immediately) will be sent immediately and won't be handled by the outbox.

 ## The consistency problem